René Clair: 1935–1946

 Clair's contract with Korda's London Films was for two years and it envisaged three films.
 Because of his limited English, he collaborated with the American dramatist Robert E. Sherwood as script-writer for his first film, The Ghost Goes West (1935), a comic fantasy about transatlantic culture clash.
 Clair and Sherwood became close friends.
-In January 1936, Clair visited America for two weeks, checking out for future employment possibilities but still planning to remain with Korda.
+In January 1936, Clair visited America for two weeks, checking out future employment possibilities but still planning to remain with Korda.
 Korda however rejected Clair's next script and they parted company.
 Clair's remaining time in England led to only one more completed film, Break the News (1938), a musical comedy with Jack Buchanan and Maurice Chevalier.